 Writer and Artist

-Lynn Miller is the author of a number of works of non-fiction, as well as a painter whose dominant style is that of abstract expressionism.
+Lynn Miller is the author of a number of works, both fiction and non-fiction, as well as a painter whose dominant style is that of abstract expressionism.

 Lynn Miller's Paintings

 As a painter, Lynn Miller seeks to explore through visual means aspects of the world he studied as a humanist and social scientist (he is Professor Emeritus of Political Science at Temple University).
 He explores in a vivid and painterly way what he imagines may underlie our experience of complex phenomena.
 He makes visual our ideas and sensations.
 He began as a landscape painter.
 Landscapes remain behind his work, which is increasingly abstract, with references both to the physical world and to states of mind.
 He seeks the dazzling visual moment, and to reveal aspects of our shared human experience.
 He views himself as principally a humanist in his approach to art, but one with an analytic bent.